SumoLogic/sumologic-documentation/docs/contribution/index.md

 ### Create a branch

-1. Create a new branch from your fork using a name that best describes the work or references a GitHub issue number.
+1. Create a new branch from your cloned repo/fork using a name that best describes the work or references a GitHub issue number.
 For example: lk-tracing-update or lk-apps-gitlab
 1. Edit or create markdown (.md) files in your branch.
 See the
-1. Push your branch to your fork.
+1. Push your branch to the repo/fork.

+### Create a pull request

+Doc team members will review and approve your contributions using GitHub.

+1. With your branch pushed to GitHub, create a new [pull request](https://github.com/SumoLogic/sumologic-documentation/compare).
+1. Select `main` for the base branch.
+Select your branch for the compare.
+1.

 ## Recommended applications